Kate Jeffery

 Kathryn Jane Jeffery (born 5 March 1962) is a neuroscientist from New Zealand.
-She is a professor of behavioural neuroscience at University College London.
-She studies how the brain encodes three-dimensional space and its role in navigation.
+She is a professor of behavioural neuroscience at University of Glasgow.
+She studies how the brain encodes three-dimensional and complex space, and the role of this representation in spatial cognition and navigation.

 Early life and career

 Jeffery grew up in Dunedin, New Zealand, the daughter of an orthopaedic surgeon and operating theatre nurse.
 She went to S. Hilda's Collegiate School for girls and then attended Otago University Medical School, spending clinical training years in Christchurch.
 She met Jim Donnett during her time in Edinburgh.
 They moved to London together when she began her postdoctoral work.
 They were married in 1993 and later had three daughters, in 1994, 1997 and 2002.

 Jeffery graduated with a degree of MB ChB from the University of Otago in 1985.
 After working as a house officer, she returned to the University of Otago to complete a master's degree in 1989 under the supervision of Cliff Abraham.
 She completed her PhD at the University of Edinburgh in 1993 under the supervision of Richard Morris.
 She went on to work as a postdoctoral researcher with John O'Keefe, who won the 2014 Nobel Prize for his work on place cells, at University College London.
 Jeffery correctly predicted he would win the Nobel Prize in a tweet.
 During this time she met May-Britt Moser and Edvard Moser who visited the lab for several months.
 Donnett sold them a newly designed recording system, this being the first sale from the company Axona Ltd he founded with Jeffery and which they still direct.
 This recording system later became the one with which the Mosers discovered grid cells, and now resides in the Nobel Prize Museum in Stockholm.

 Jeffery stayed at University College London to become a lecturer and later a professor.
-Here, she founded the Institute of Behavioural Neuroscience, of which she is also director.

-She was also head of department for Experimental Psychology (which back then was called Cognitive, Perceptual and Brain Sciences) at University College London from 2010 to 2013.
+Here, she founded the Institute of Behavioural Neuroscience, of which she was also director.
+From 2010 to 2013 she was head of department for Experimental Psychology (which back then was called Cognitive, Perceptual and Brain Sciences).
+From 2021 to 2022 she was Vice Dean (Research) for the Faculty of Brain Sciences.
+In September 2022 she moved to the University of Glasgow to head the newly formed School of Psychology & Neuroscience.